-Demi Lovato has just released her sixth album, Tell Me You Love Me, and has been dominating the world with chart topping singles since her Disney star days.
-Her latest single is already number one in 40 countries with her fanbase stretching over 145 million on social media.
+Demi Lovato released her sixth album, Tell Me You Love Me, and has been dominating the world with chart topping singles since her Disney star days.
+Her single is already number one in 40 countries with her fanbase stretching over 145 million on social media.
 The 25-year-old American Grammy nominated songwriter is known not only for having a powerful voice on stage but also for her mental health struggles.
 Demi has spoken about her depression, eating disorders, self-harm, bullying, bipolar disorder and drug and alcohol addictions.

 But she continues to bounce back and prove she can not only kick ass in the charts but also in the ring.
 Demi has recently earned a blue belt in Brazilian Jiu-Jitsu (BJJ).
 Posing for a makeup-free selfie, Demi thanked her team, including World Champions in the sport, who she trains with several times a week.
 ‘I fell in love with BJJ’, she wrote.